-The Statewide Osteopathic Collaborative is a unified, statewide program providing excellent osteopathic education and curriculum at all residency sites: Baraboo, Eau Claire/Augusta, La Crosse, Lakeland, Madison, Milwaukee, Waukesha, and Wausau.
-The Osteopathic Collaborative includes the osteopathic residents from each statewide location.
-The presence of both osteopathic and allopathic physicians strengthens the programs and educational/clinical experiences for all, including patients.
+The Statewide Osteopathic Collaborative is a unified, statewide program providing excellent osteopathic education and curriculum at both sponsoring and academic partner programs sites: Baraboo, Eau Claire/Augusta, La Crosse, Lakeland, Madison, Waukesha, and Wausau.
+The Osteopathic Collaborative offers Osteopathic Designated Residents at all statewide locations the following unique educational experiences:

 - Osteopathic residents and faculty join together for quarterly OMT conferences to practice and deepen their osteopathic assessment and manipulation skills.

 - Chief rounds: Opportunity to explore the osteopathic literature, and prepare for board examinations with boards-style review.
 Additionally, the chiefs are available to gather input from osteopathic residents about their experiences and how their education can be further enhanced.

 - Case presentations: Residents are afforded opportunity to build skill in teaching peers, share clinical pearls, and produce scholarly work by giving a case presentation throughout their 3 years.

 - Topical Didactic: Residents benefit from didactic and hands on teaching from a diverse faculty from member programs across the state.
 See below for three-year rotating curriculum.

 - Billing and coding: A key to practicing OMT post-residency is being able to provide value to patients and health care organizations.
 Recurring training on billing and coding allows residents to leave their residency training confident to apply their skills in practice and get appropriate reimbursement.